superfaceai/.github/profile/README.md

 [![NPM](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2Fsuperfaceai)](https://twitter.com/superfaceai)

+API integrations take forever to build.
+They’re brittle and hard to test.
+APIs can change on you without notice and break your integrations.
+Superface is trying to change this.
+If your Node.js app depends on multiple API integrations Superface is right tool for you!

 **Superface is a language and protocol for abstracting integrations to application use cases.
 It allows use case discovery and distribution of integration code at runtime.
 This approach gives you a framework to decouple lifecycle of your application and integrations it uses**